Find Affordable College Courses

 La Jolla, CA

 You’ll be in good company if you decide to attend National University.
 It ranked #3 on our 2023 Best Electrical Engineering Schools in California list.
-Located in the city of La Jolla, National University is a private not-for-profit school with a fairly large student population.
+Located in the large city of La Jolla, National University is a private not-for-profit school with a large student population.

 Full Electrical Engineering at National University Report